iluwatar/java-design-patterns/README.md

 ##Template method
 **Intent:** Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+##Visitor
+**Intent:** Represent an operation to be performed on the elements of an object structure.
+Visitor lets you define a new operation without changing the classes of the elements on which it operates.